HorlovaNasta/FirstTask/README.md

 1. Split the source file into 3 parts and rewrite program for their competitive processing
 1. Add logging using third-party libraries.
 2. Create a utility service for parsing resources using third-party libraries.
+3. Move all utility classes to a separate package.
+4. Use the typesafe config library to load the config.

-Path to files are defined in Configuration.scala
-Log config location: src/main/resources/logback.xml
+Path to files are defined in src/main/resources/app.conf Log config location: src/main/resources/logback.xml